-In the summer of 1943 a group of Jews fleeing from occupied Shkup in Yugoslavia managed to reach the tiny Albanian village of Qarrisht, where the Bicaku family gave them refuge.
-They told of another Jewish group of eight persons who had made their way as far as Tirana where they were in hiding, hoping to make it down to Qarrisht some 40 miles away.
-Njazi's father volunteered to go to Tirane to search for them.
+In the summer of 1943 a group of Jews fleeing occupied Skopje in Yugoslavia managed to reach the tiny Albanian village of Qarrisht, where the Bicaku family gave them refuge.
+They told of another group of eight Jews who had made their way as far as Tirana, where they were in hiding, hoping to make it down to Qarrisht, some 40 miles away.
+Bicaku's father volunteered to go to Tirana to search for them.
 There he looked up an old friend, a police official, who knew where the group was.
-Only after convincing the elderly woman who was hiding them that he had come to help them, did she relent and let him into her house.
-The elder Bicaku urged the group to come back with him to the village, but he cautioned, "Remember, we are poor!"
-All eight declared, "Never mind, let's go!"
+Only after convincing the elderly woman who was hiding